Volvo XC40: Overview

-The XC40 features front-wheel drive and all-wheel drive and comes powered by Volvo's 1.5-litre three cylinder and existing 2.0-litre four-cylinder engines, in both diesel and petrol variants.
+The XC40 comes in front-wheel drive, rear-wheel drive (electric, from 2023) and all-wheel drive, and is powered by Volvo's 1.5-litre three cylinder and existing 2.0-litre four-cylinder engines, in both diesel and petrol variants.
 From 2019, a FWD plug-in hybrid named "T5 Twin Engine" is available, combining a 180 PS petrol version of the 1.5-litre engine with an 74 PS electric motor.
+In 2022, a mild hybrid version was introduced.
 In the United States, engine choices are limited to the 2.0-litre four-cylinder petrol powered T4 and T5 models.
+In 2023, Volvo removed conventional engines as an option, meaning mild hybrids are the base engine option in the US.
+The version tested by Euro NCAP in 2018 had a kerb weight of 1680 kg.

 Volvo Intellisafe is installed as standard.
 This technology is designed with the intention of preventing runoff road accidents.
-By using the car's advanced sensory system, the technology can detect potentially fatal scenarios such as run off road protection.
+By using the car's advanced sensory system, the technology can detect potentially fatal scenarios such as run off-road protection.
 Safety belts are also capable of being automatically adjusted throughout these moments of impact while energy absorbing seat frames and seats are in place to prevent spine injuries.
 This technology was created based on real life data, and various crash test track methods such as: ditch, airborne and rough terrains.

 The XC40 was given the European Car of the Year Award at the 2018 Geneva Motor Show. and the car was named Car of the Year Japan for 2018/2019.
 The XC40 was awarded Car of the Year by the magazine What Car? in January 2018, also Carsales Car of the Year in 2018, and Irish Car of the Year in 2019.
 The company increased their production across 2018 to 2019 to meet global demand.

-XC40 Recharge Pure Electric
+XC40 Recharge Pure Electric / EX40

 The XC40 Recharge Pure Electric is Volvo's first battery electric model, which was revealed on 16 October 2019.
 It is powered by a 78 kWh battery pack.

 It went on sale in late 2020, with limited quantities available in select markets.
 Volvo announced that after the XC40 Recharge, it plans to "launch one new electric vehicle every year, and pledges to make half its lineup fully electric by 2025."

 In 2023, the single motor version was revised by adopting the rear-wheel drive layout instead of front-wheel drive.
 It is the first rear-wheel-drive variant of a Volvo vehicle in 25 years.
 The revised version received a new motor, resulting in improved range and efficiency.

+In 2024, the XC40 Recharge Pure Electric was renamed to the EX40.